dotnet/AspNetCore.Docs/aspnetcore/signalr/java-client.md

 ## Known limitations

 This is a preview release of the Java client.
-There some features that aren't supported yet.
+There are some features that aren't supported yet.
 The following gaps are being worked on for future releases:

 * Only the JSON protocol is supported.
 * Only the WebSockets transport is supported.
+* Streaming is not yet supported.

 ## Additional resources